SWEG-2016EC-Batch/Pied-Pipers/ETS0852_Leoul_Zerihun/Activity_2/Activity_2.md/Gallon.md

    - The capacity of the automobile fuel tank (in gallons).
    - The miles per gallon (MPG) the automobile can drive.

-3. **Validate the inputs**:
+3. **Check the inputs**:

-   - If both inputs are valid (greater than zero and numeric), proceed to step 4.
+    3.1.
+If the inputs are valid (greater than zero), proceed to step 4.

-   - If the inputs are invalid (less than zero, characters, or symbols), print "Invalid input" and go to step 6.
+    3.2.
+If the inputs are invalid (less than zero or non-numeric ), print "Invalid input" and go to step 6.

-4. **Calculate the total miles**:
-   - Multiply the tank capacity by the MPG: `total_miles = tank_capacity * MPG`.
+5. **Calculate the total miles** as the product of tank capacity by the miles per gallon.

-5. **Print the result**:
-   - Display the total number of miles the automobile can be driven without refueling.
+6. **Print** the total number of miles the automobile can be driven without refueling.

-6. **Stop**
+7. **Stop**

+## Flowchart